OvindaVidushan/Python-Projects-For-Beginners/README.md

+<ins>**Projects for Beginners**</ins>
 ```
-Python projects help improve your coding skills and gain practical experience.
-From beginner friendly games and utilities to advanced web and AI applications, building projects helps in understanding real world problem solving and strengthens understanding of Python concepts.
+Python projects help improve your coding skills and gain practical experience.From beginner friendly games and utilities to advanced web and AI applications,

-Projects for Beginners
+building projects helps in understanding real world problem solving andstrengthens understanding of Python concepts.

-In this section, we have listed more than 20 beginner Python projects that help you to upscale your Python coding skills.
+In this section, we have listed some beginner Python projects that help you to upscale your Python coding skills.

-Number guessing game
+1.Number guessing game
-Word guessing game
+2.Word guessing game
-Hangman Game
+3.Hangman Game

 ```